Differentially Private Optimizers Can Learn Adversarially Robust Models: Discussion

 \section{Discussion}

 Through the lens of theoretical analysis and extensive experiments, we have shown that differentially private models can be adversarially robust and sometimes even more robust than the naturally trained models.
-This phenomenon holds for various attacks with different magnitudes, from linear models to large vision models, from grey-scale images to real face datasets, and from SGD to adaptive optimizers.
-We not only are the first to reveal this possibility of achieving privacy and robustness simultaneously, but also are the first to offer practical guidelines for such important goal.
+Moreover, DP models can be Pareto optimal in the sense that a more accurate natural model must be less robust (see \Cref{thm:DP is robust than nat} and \Cref{fig:rob_acc_vs_clean_acc_cifar10_simclr}).
+Our conclusion holds for various attacks with different magnitudes, from linear models to large vision models, from grey-scale images to real face datasets, and from SGD to adaptive optimizers.
+We not only are the first to reveal this possibility of achieving privacy and robustness simultaneously, but also are the first to offer practical guidelines for such important goal (see \Cref{sec:experiments}).
+To be concrete, we demonstrate that hyper-parameters -- clipping norm $R$ and learning rate $\eta$ -- exert a lot of influence on the robustness and accuracy, while remaining equally private.
 We hope that our insights will encourage the practitioners to adopt techniques that protect the privacy and robustness in real-world applications.

-For future directions, a more thourough study of private and robustness learning is desirable.
-For example, it will be interesting to study how different clipping methods like the global clipping \citep{bu2021convergence} would affect the privacy-accuracy-robustness tradeoff.
-The effect of model sizes is unclear: will larger vision models penalize the robust accuracy as they penalize the natural accuracy in the DP regime \citep{kurakin2022toward,klause2022differentially}, or benefit the robustness as in the non-DP regime?
-Another direction may be to combine adversarial training with DP optimizers, which may lead to more robust models with unknown accuracy drop, and therefore fall within or beyond our Pareto frontier of the robustness and the accuracy.
-In addition, empirical evidence has shown that DP models are robust to poison attacks as well \citep{yang2022not,hong2020effectiveness}.
-Therefore, the fact that adversarial example are strong poisons \citep{fowl2021adversarial} also supports the adversarial robustness of DP models.
+For future directions, a more thorough study of private and robustness learning is desirable, by extending to language models, recommendation systems, and so on.
+We believe a new analysis when all parameters are trainable will be challenging but enlightening.
+Especially, given that larger models are empirically more accurate under the fixed privacy budget, it would be interesting to understand whether the robustness also improves, or at least persists, with larger model sizes.
+Another direction is to further investigate the adversarial training with DP optimizers, whose performance may go beyond our Pareto frontier (of the robustness and the accuracy) that is based on the natural training.